centipeda/opposing-irish-hacks/README.md

 # opposing-irish-hacks
 New Perspectives:
-A chrome extention created to encourage opposing viewpoints.
+A Chrome extention created to encourage opposing viewpoints.

+Won Best Overall Project in the 2019 University of Notre Dame Irish Hacks hackathon.

 <img src="media/np.png" height="350">